gmcmacran/gmcmacran/README.md

 ### Hello

 Thanks for visiting my github page.
 My repos focus on machine learning, statistics, functional programming, puzzle solving, and notes to myself.
-I tend to program in either python or R. Some repos full-fledged data science tools and are published outside of github.
+I tend to program in either python or R. Some repos are full-fledged data science tools and are published outside of github.
 Others are pet projects.

 ### Machine Learning